Conservation of the He Tohu documents

 The documents, being the Treaty of Waitangi/Te Tiriti o Waitangi, the Declaration of Independence/He Whakaputanga, and the 1893 Women’s Suffrage Petition/Te Petihana Whakamana Pōti Wahine, were already fragile, and the team needed to think carefully about how they would be moved and displayed in the new space.
 Even though they were only moving 250 metres down the road, it took a large team of people and months of planning and specially designed crates to make it happen.

 It was important to herald their move for cultural reasons and acknowledge the signatories, their descendants and the staff who have cared for these documents and to maintain the connection between the past and present in the move.

-Of most concern to conservators involved with designing the new He Tohu exhibition, was the dilemma between permanent exhibition of the documents and the lighting that such an exhibition would need.
+Of most concern to the He Tohu conservators was the dilemma between permanent exhibition of the documents and the lighting that such an exhibition would need.

 Our conservators worked with the team at the National Library to contribute to the design requirements of the display cases.
-The manufacturing requirements ensured the cases were able to provide controlled humidity and lighting, and the ability to closely monitor the case conditions.
-Monitoring is how we manage the long term conservation requirements of the exhibition and how we can know that we are continuing to provide the best conditions for these taonga.
+The manufacturing requirements ensured the cases were able to provide controlled humidity and lighting, and the ability to install remote monitoring equipment to monitor the conditions inside the cases in real time.
+Monitoring is how we manage the long term conservation requirements of the exhibition and how we know that we are continuing to provide the best conditions for these taonga.